KhoronusPractice/practice-DocumentationCPPPython/README.md

 # practice-DocumentationCPPPython
 Project to practice documentation for C++ and Python

-This project is based on several documentation found available online.
+This project is based on several documents available online.
 Please check Resources for a list.
 The result is available at:
 https://umedalab.github.io/practice-DocumentationCPPPython/